 - The clay core of the embankment, an impermeable layer which will prevent water seepage through the ground and embankment, is nearing completion

 - The earth works which will form the embankment structure are well underway and will be ongoing throughout March into April

 - The permanent sewer diversion works are now complete

 - The last of the concrete for the control structure, which will control the flow of water in times of flood, was poured in March 2018

 On 25 October 2017, the Environment Agency held a construction open day at the Badsey Brook flood scheme.
 This gave visitors an opportunity to see the construction works in action and the progress made so far.
 Members of the Environment Agency project team were also available to provide information and answer questions.

 Worcester Archaeology and the Environment Agency also held an open day for the public in October 2016.
 It was a chance to share archaeological finds at the site with the local community, some dating back more than 7,000 years.

 The English Severn and Wye Regional Flood and Coastal Committee (RFCC) has contributed funding towards the £4 million Badsey Brook flood scheme.
 At the January 2015 RFCC meeting funding was confirmed which allowed the purchase of land for the proposed flood storage area.

-As of early 2017, over £2 million in grant-in-aid funding has been secured towards the construction of the scheme.
+Over £2 million in grant-in-aid funding has been secured towards the construction of the scheme.
 To enable access to this funding under Defra’s Flood Partnership Funding Model, Worcestershire County Council and Wychavon District Council are contributing £555,000, with Childswickham and Broadway parish councils contributing £312,000.